5 Types of Muscarinic Receptors | Their Effects, Functions, Agonists and Antagonists

 M5 Receptors

-These are confined to the brain regions like the substantial nigra, striatum, hippocampus, midbrain pons medulla, cortex, and cerebellum of CNS, and also the iris of the eye.
+• These are confined to brain regions such as the substantia nigra, striatum, hippocampus, midbrain, pons, medulla, cortex, and cerebellum of the CNS, as well as the iris of the eye.

 Functions

-This receptor is thought to play an essential role in dopaminergic transmission in the brain.
-It also regulates salivary gland secretion and also pupillary constriction.
+• This receptor is thought to play an essential role in dopaminergic transmission in the brain.
+It also regulates salivary gland secretion and pupillary constriction.

 Agonists and antagonists